Latest News

 MEMBERSHIP: The membership of the Church Council includes: Clergy Leadership, Directors of church organizations, the chairperson of the Deacon Fellowship and the chairperson of each committee.
 The pastor shall serve as chairperson.

 MEETINGS: A monthly meeting may be necessary.
-However, the Church Council is required to meet once in every business quarter of the church calendar.
+However, the Church Council is expected to meet once in every business quarter of the church calendar.

 Section 1.
 ELECTION AND TERMS OF OFFICE: